pyatsysh/website-pyatsysh-serve/content/journal-articles/paper_11/index.md

 ---
-title: 'General framework for fluctuating dynamic density functional theory'
+title: 'Classical density functional study of wetting transitions on nanopatterned surfaces'
-enumerate_ind: 13 # enumeration index
+enumerate_ind: 11 # enumeration index
 is_title_year: true # add year to title

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - M. A. Duran-Olivencia
   - admin
-  - B. D. Goddard
+  - A. O. Parry
+  - C. Rascon
   - S. Kalliadasis

 # Author notes (optional)